 - Title of the design, which is the ordinary commercial name of the article to which the design is applied.

 A filing fee is not a filing date requirement.
-Presently, the filing fee is $400 plus $10 per sheet for each sheet of figures over 10 sheets.
+The filing fee is $400 plus $10 per sheet for each sheet of figures over 10 sheets.

 Design applications are examined for formalities and then originality.
 One or more office actions may issue raising objections to the application.
-A period of time is provided to reply and an extension of time is available at no government charge.
+A period of time is provided to reply and an extension of time is available.